sadanand-singh/Blog/content/post/InteractiveDataVisualization.md

 Exploratory analysis, on the other hand, is what you do to get familiar with the data.
-You may start out with a hypothesis or question, or you may just really be delving into the data to determine what might be interesting about it. **Exploratory** visualizations “create an interface into a dataset or subject matter... they facilitate the user exploring the data, letting them unearth their own insights: findings they consider relevant or interesting.”
+You may start out with a hypothesis or question, or you may just really be delving into the data to determine what might be interesting about it. **Exploratory** visualizations, "create an interface into a dataset or subject matter... they facilitate the user exploring the data, letting them unearth their own insights: findings they consider relevant or interesting."

 <!--more-->